Patricia Briggs: Mercy Thompson series

-Mercedes Thompson is part Native American and a Coyote Walker.
-She was raised by werewolves, is a pretty good mechanic, and lives in the Tri-Cities Area of Washington.
-The series follows Mercy through her relationship with the local Alpha werewolf, who lives across her back fence, on a series of misadventures with all manner of magical and otherworldly creatures from the land of the Fae.
-Mercy is tough as nails, with a heart of gold, often finding herself entangled in one complicated problem after another in her desire to help the underdog.
-With her sharp mind, and equally sharp wit, Mercy battles injustice and her own insecurities about her past, in this refreshingly fun and creative series.
+Briggs's Mercy Thompson series follows titular protagonist, Mercedes Thompson, through a series of misadventures featuring magical and otherworldly creatures from the fictional 'land of the Fae'.

 Alpha and Omega series

 This stand-alone series is woven throughout the Mercyverse, following Anna Latham, a fierce and empathetic werewolf, and Charles Cornick, the enforcer of the North American werewolves.
 Alpha and Omega begins while Mercy's story in Moon Called occurs.
 Then, starting with Cry Wolf, which is set right after the events of Moon Called, the series run parallel.